SephirotAGI/U-TIM/U-TIM_Proof_of_Authorship/README.md

   The content of the "U-TIM (version 1.0).pdf" file has remained unchanged throughout the history of the project.
   I tried to restore commit 15d8ccf6e40bf84791610acee139ba54aa1b32ca, but with no success.
 If you see any discrepancy in the history or commit integrity, please feel free to contact me.

-New Files Added in Subsequent Commit (7c48075)

-In the latest commit (7c48075), these files appear:

-ATTRIBUTION.md:
-   This file provides citation instructions for U-TIM, including a standardized citation format and links to additional citation resources (e.g., BibTeX, APA).

-CC0_ACTIVATION_GUIDE.md:
-    This guide explains the future transition of U-TIM to the CC0 (Public Domain) license, which will take effect upon my passing.
-This ensures that no entity will ever have exclusive control over the project.

-LICENSE_CC0.md:
-    This file contains the full CC0 license, which will apply to the framework once I pass away, ensuring that U-TIM enters the public domain.

-Why This Matters:

-  These new files simply provide important information about how to cite U-TIM and how the license will transition in the future.
-  No changes were made to the core functionality or integrity of the project.
-The U-TIM (version 1.0).pdf file remains unchanged.

 What This Means for You:

   If you’re concerned about the authenticity or integrity of the original U-TIM (version 1.0).pdf, I want to assure you that the file has not been modified.
 The commit timestamp and the file content remain intact.